mui/material-ui/docs/data/system/styled/styled.md

 ## Difference with the `sx` prop

-The `styled` function is an extension of the `styled` utility provided by the underlying style library used – either emotion or styled-components.
+The `styled` function is an extension of the `styled` utility provided by the underlying style library used – either Emotion or styled-components.
 It is guaranteed that it will produce the same output as the `styled` function coming from the style library for the same input.

 The [`sx`](/system/the-sx-prop/) prop, on the other hand, is a new way of styling your components, focused on fast customization. `styled` is a function, while `sx` is a prop of the MUI components.